Sameer3694/Salary_Prediction/README.md

 # Salary_Prediction
-Creating a web application to predict/suggest salary of an employee using Python Flask API using employyes basic information.
+Deploying salary prediction model using Python Flask to predict/suggest salary of an employee using employyes basic information.